 - Obesity = BMI of 30 or greater

 Based on the BMI chart, an adult woman who is 65 inches tall (5 feet, 5 inches) should be between 114 pounds and 144 pounds to be considered “normal.”
-Weighing 150–174 pounds would make her overweight, and above 180 pounds would mean she’s overweight (anything above this amount would be considered “extreme obesity”).
-For an adult man who is 72 inches tall (6 feet), his normal range is considered 140–177 pounds, overweight would be 184–213 pounds and obese would be over 220 pounds.
+Weighing 150–174 pounds would make her overweight, and above 180 pounds would mean she’s obese (anything above this amount would be considered “extreme obesity”).
+For an adult man who is 72 inches tall (6 feet), his normal or healthy weight range is considered 140–177 pounds, overweight would be 184–213 pounds and obese would be over 220 pounds.

 How was the BMI chart, and these four categories, created to begin with?